TheKikGen/MPC-LiveXplore/README.md

 [![iamforce video](https://img.youtube.com/vi/x_guX13cvb8/0.jpg)](https://www.youtube.com/watch?v=x_guX13cvb8)
 [![iamforce video](https://img.youtube.com/vi/zxvWxjmXFvg/0.jpg)](https://www.youtube.com/watch?v=zxvWxjmXFvg)

-This is a preliminary version of a further development of the IAMFORCE POC presented on year ago, allowing a MPC owner to test and run the Force software.
+This is a preliminary version of a further development of the IAMFORCE POC presented one year ago, allowing a MPC owner to test and run the Force software.
 This special image works with a sdcard or a usb stick.
 No need to update your MPC.
 Plug in it into your MPC, switch on the beast, and you will get  the Force.
 Important : you need an SSH modded image on your MPC (see links at the top of this page).